Goldsborough House

 The Goldsborough House is a historic home located at Cambridge, Dorchester County, Maryland, United States.
-It is a two-and-a-half-story painted brick Federal-style house with a five-bay symmetrical facade, built about 1793.
+It is a two-and-a-half-story painted brick Federal-style house with a five-bay symmetrical facade, built in about 1793.
 The house features an Ionic columned entrance portico.

 The Goldsborough House was listed on the National Register of Historic Places in 1988.